Christian Cage: Early career (1994–1998)

 In September 1994, Reso enrolled in a wrestling school run by Ron Hutchison at Sully's Gym.
 One of his early ring names was Christian Cage, a combination of the names of actors Christian Slater and Nicolas Cage.
 Cage's wrestling career began in June 1995 in a match against Zakk Wyld, which resulted in a draw.
 In 1997, he was a part of Thug Life, a stable that included Joe E. Legend, Zakk Wyld, Rhino Richards, and Copeland (under the name Sexton Hardcastle).
 As a tag team on the Canadian independent circuit, Reso and Copeland were known as High Impact and later The Suicide Blondes.
 The duo held titles in numerous promotions and competed in the United States and Japan.
 Reso won the East Coast Wrestling Association (ECWA) Heavyweight Championship on July 18, 1998, which he held until October 15, 1999.
 When Copeland received a tryout match with the World Wrestling Federation (WWF), Reso went with him and they faced off in a non-televised tryout match, which Copeland was booked to win.
-After the tryout, once Copeland was promoted from his developmental status to touring with the WWF, he put in a good word for Reso and got him invited to Dory Funk, Jr.'s WWF-affiliated Funking Conservatory training camp in 1998.
+After the tryout, once Copeland was promoted from his developmental status to touring with the WWF, he put in a good word for Reso and got him invited to Dory Funk Jr.'s WWF-affiliated Funking Conservatory training camp in 1998.
 After completing his training at the conservatory, Reso signed a contract with the WWF to become a full-time performer.

-World Wrestling Federation/World Wrestling Entertainment
+World Wrestling Federation/World Wrestling Entertainment (WWE) (1998–2005)

 The Brood (1998–1999)

 When Reso came to the WWF, he shortened his ring name to Christian.
 Christian made his television debut as a heel at WWF's pay-per-view event Breakdown: In Your House on September 27, distracting Edge during his match against Owen Hart to reveal his allegiance to Gangrel.
 Christian won the WWF Light Heavyweight Championship in his debut match against Taka Michinoku at Judgment Day: In Your House on October 18.
 He lost the title to Gillberg a month later.

 Christian was given the character of a vampire and formed an alliance with Gangrel and Edge, who (in storyline) was finally persuaded to join what became known as The Brood.
 At Rock Bottom: In Your House on December 13, The Brood defeated The J.O.B.
 Squad in a six-man tag team match, then they briefly feuded with The Undertaker's Ministry of Darkness and later joining the team, but upon learning that Christian was beaten into telling Ken Shamrock the whereabouts of Stephanie McMahon, The Undertaker punished Christian by flogging him.
 More loyal to The Brood than to The Ministry, Edge and Gangrel betrayed The Undertaker and rescued Christian from sacrifice.